 One of the best ways to stay up to date, and across your studies, is to continue to talk to your classmates.
 Use Zoom to set up regular study groups, participate in discussion forums on Canvas or set up group chats on social media or messaging apps.
 Group assignments will continue while studying online, so it’s always a good idea to remain in contact with your cohort.
 Remember to check in on your classmates and always be supportive and respectful.

-Studying online will be a new experience for many students, and it may take time to adjust to the setup.
-Rest assured, you will be receiving an excellent education experience and the University will support you at every stage, from Welcome Week through to exams.
+Studying online can bring its own unique challenges.
+But rest assured, you will be receiving an excellent educational experience and the University will support you at every stage, from Welcome Week through to exams.

 Try and stay as positive as possible, take regular breaks and reward yourself for completing tasks and keeping a routine.
 Exercising, eating well and getting plenty of sleep will also help you stay motivated and healthy.
 If you need support from home, our counselling service and mental health support will still be in operation.